Canon EOS R1 Review

 View the full Canon EOS R1 specifications to compare additional cameras.

 The R1 has 24.2-megapixel resolution, about the same as the R3.
 While this resolution is not remarkable, relatively low for full-frame cameras and about the same as provided by many APS-C models, it is often sufficient for professional photographers' needs, including for full-page and double-page magazine spreads.
-It is also a nice upgrade from the 1D X Mark III's 20.1 megapixel resolution.
+It is also a nice upgrade from the 1D X Mark III's 20.1 megapixel resolution, and 24 MPs is higher than the 1Ds Mark III and 5D Mark III cameras I was so happy with for many years.

 Remember that the full-frame format imaging sensor size is a big deal.